anton-bregolas/Tunetable/README.md

 + User will now get several distinct error messages depending on Fetch error.
 + URLs starting with http will now be replaced with https to avoid SOP error.
 + Added another check to the Fetch function to catch empty tune/set arrays.
++ Fixed the timing of clearing data during Fetch, error won't result in broken Tunetable.

 [v.1.0]